cschpc/student-cluster-competition-2024/Training/06-rocHPL/exercises/README.md

 Document the following aspects:

-1. The command you used for installing HPL?
+1. The command you used for installing HPL
-2. The best result your team got with one GPU in use?
-(GFLOPS)
+2. The best result your team got with one GPU in use (GFLOPS)
-3. The best result on the fully utilized LUMI-G node?
-(GFLOPS)
+3. The best result on the fully utilized LUMI-G node (GFLOPS)
 4. How do the results compare to the "theoretical peak" of 191,6 TFLOPS for the 4 GPUs in the node [(source)](https://www.amd.com/en/products/accelerators/instinct/mi200/mi250x.html)?
 What is the percentage of the results from the theoretical peak?
 5. The Slurm script you used for running your test at step 4
 6. Collect the results into the `deliverables` folder in GitHub